Thursday, 13 March 2025

 The EPA sets annual mandates for low-carbon alternatives to be added in the U.S. fuel mix.
 Mandates for this year required 1.09 billion gallons of biofuels made from cellulosic sources like leaves and stems, and 1.38 billion gallons in 2025.

-D3 Renewable Identification Numbers (RINs) tied to cellulosic biofuels fell from over $3 per gallon each to $2.70 each on Wednesday, and $2.68 each on Thursday, the lowest since October 2023, traders said.
+D3 Renewable Identification Numbers (RINs) tied to cellulosic biofuels fell from over $3 per gallon each to $2.70 each on Wednesday, the lowest since October 2023, traders said.

 RINs are used by the EPA to track compliance with its mandates.
 Each gallon of renewable fuels generates a RIN, and suppliers who meet their targets can sell excess RINs to those falling short.

-Around 97% of D3 RINs are tied to the production of biogas, a renewable energy source derived from agricultural waste, according to estimates from AEGIS Hedging, a commodities trader advisory firm.
+Around 93% of D3 RINs are tied to the production of biogas, a renewable energy source derived from agricultural waste, according to estimates from AEGIS Hedging, a liquidity provider for energy markets.

 Data on D3 RINs generated so far indicate a shortfall is likely in 2024, Zander Capozzola, vice president of renewable fuels at AEGIS told Reuters by phone.
 He cautioned the shortfall is unlikely to require as large an adjustment to EPA’s mandates as the market reaction suggests.